Attack Pattern Enumeration - Physical Security

 Bypassing Physical Locks

-• Snap Gun Lock: A snap gun lock is a handheld device that strikes all bottom pins of a lock at once with immense force and then withdraws it.
+• Snap Gun Lock: A snap gun lock is a handheld device that strikes all bottom pins of a wave at once with immense force and then withdraws it.
 Due to this kinetic force, the bottom pins inside the lock are shifted upwards into an unlocked position.
-This works similar to a lock bumping technique with only one difference that may damage the lock itself.
+This works similarly to a lock bumping technique with only one difference that may damage the lock itself.
 Little did you know that your local locksmith is a skilled hacker.

 Here are a few steps organizations can venture in to strengthen their physical security posture: